15 Hidden Treasures Rumored to Be Somewhere in the United States

-Tales of hidden treasure are always thrilling, but even more so when the treasure in question might just be right in your own backyard.
+Tales of hidden treasure are always thrilling, especially when the treasure in question might be right in your own backyard.

-Hidden treasures aren’t just for pirates and movies—there’s actually treasure buried right here in the United States.
+Hidden treasures aren’t just for pirates, movies, and pirate movies—there’s actually treasure buried right here in the United States.
 While some buried treasures have been found, there’s still plenty out there just waiting to be discovered by metal detector, shovel, or puzzle-solving mind.
-Are you brave and patient enough to venture out in search of lost wealth?
+Are you brave (and patient) enough to venture out in search of lost wealth?
 Alternatively, you might luck out and stumble over some treasure, like these people who found valuable items by accident.

 Found: Forest Fenn’s deadly Rocky Mountain challenge